‘Dragon Ball Super’ Episode 89 Preview: Tien’s Insane Shoulders, Master Roshi’s Evil Ki Just Made Fans Happy

 The preview for DBS Ep 89 showed a number of interesting scenes, from many possessed fighters taking over Tien’s dojo and Master Roshi becoming possessed himself.
 Interestingly, the aged fighter appears to be incredibly strong, with the preview including a scene of Roshi fighting intensely with Goku in his base form.
 This scene has so far been appreciated by numerous fans of the anime in online forums such as Reddit, with many stating that Goku fighting against Master Roshi in his base form is one of the most notable dashes of logic the anime has depicted in recent weeks.

 Notably, however, Master Roshi’s appearance in the Episode 89 preview seems to show that the ancient fighter has been taken over by an evil spirit.
 Unfortunately for Tien and Goku, it appears that Master Roshi’s evil ki would end up amplifying his power significantly, resulting in the ancient fighter becoming a legitimate threat.
-In the last few scenes of the Episode 89 preview, Tien was shown apparently supporting the walls of his dojo with his bare hands, as the possessed Master Roshi stood contemptuously.
+In the last few scenes of the Episode 89 preview, Tien was shown apparently supporting the walls of his dojo with his bare hands as the possessed Master Roshi stood contemptuously.

 Hold up…